Sage Bambino Plus Review

 To be fair, straight out of the box the Bambino would probably beat the Classic in a scrap, in terms of espresso coffee coffee quality & shot consistency thanks to the PID on the Bambino which the classic lacks, and the 9 bar pressure of the Bambino vs 12 bars with the Classic.

-While machines like the Bambino are basically designed to last the 2 year warranty, and any more use you get out of it after that is considered a bonus – the Classic is a more old school machine which can be fettled with, serviced and maintained over the years & will probably still be going bold in ten or even twenty years if looked after.
+While machines like the Bambino are basically designed to last the 2 year warranty, and any more work with you get out of it after that is considered a bonus – the Classic is a more old school machine which can be fettled with, serviced and maintained over the years & will probably still be going bold in ten or even twenty years if looked after.

 My Gaggia classic old model is still going concentrated after 17 years.